mjt-books/python-book/chapters/chapter-19.md

 Advantages:

-- Easy to set up, works offline.
+- Easy to set up, works offline on laptops.
-- Runs can be synced or copied to a central place for the team to browse.
+- Runs can be synced or copied to a central place (e.g., an NFS share) for the team to browse on a cluster.

 Limitations:

 - Comparisons across many projects and hardware configs can get messy unless you standardize directory structures.
 - Auth, sharing, and long-term storage are largely DIY.

 #### b.
-Hosted or self-hosted experiment trackers
+Hosted or self-hosted experiment trackers (optional, multi-user / cluster-oriented)

 Tools like **MLflow**, **Weights & Biases**, **Comet**, and similar systems add:

 - A central run registry (with run IDs, configs, metrics, artifacts).
 - Web dashboards for comparing runs by any metadata field.
 - APIs for linking runs to code, issues, and deployments.

+These are **nice-to-have** enhancements once you move beyond a single developer or a single machine.
+They add the most value in team and cluster environments where many people launch experiments concurrently.

 A generic pattern (conceptual, not tied to one vendor):